LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 Metrics from the FCR, CSAT, and NPS questions in surveys are captured in LiveEngage and exposed via the Report Builder application.
 You'll find this information in the survey dashboards for messaging and live chat.

 #### Bot Analytics
 In the Bot Analytics application, you'll see survey bots reported in the same way as custom bots.
-There is no differentiation.
+There is no difference between the two.

 ### FAQs